richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

 You are now ready to connect to the CDE Session from your local JupyterLab IDE using Spark Connect.

-Open Iceberg_TimeTravel_PySpark.ipynb.
-Update the Spark Connect session name, the username and the Storage Location variables in the first two cells.
-Then run each cell in the notebook.
+Open **Iceberg_TimeTravel_PySpark.ipynb**.
+Update the Spark Connect session name, the username and the storage location variables in the first two cells. **Then run each cell in the notebook**.

 ```
 from cde import CDESparkConnectSession